 Memory disorders, geriatric neuropsychiatry, clinical research methodology and epidemiology

-• Identifying comprehensive risk factors for mild cognitive impairment and dementia among community-dwelling elderly women in their 9th and 10th decades of life.
+- Identifying cognitive trajectories and risk factors for mild cognitive impairment and dementia among community-dwelling older adults in their 9th and 10th decades of life

-- Determining how PTSD and traumatic brain injury contribute to the risk of developing dementia in old age.
+- Determining how PTSD and traumatic brain injury contribute to the risk of developing dementia

 Campus Location: VAMC